Intelligent Automation vs. RPA: Difference Between the Two

 Here, modern cognitive functions were brought into use.
 These were based on machine learning, NLP, and AI tools.
 These tools helped in automating the software with ease.

-Intelligent automation technology consists of various bots that can mimic like humans and can work nonstop, providing more ROI to the business.
+Intelligent automation technology consists of various bots that can mimic humans and can work nonstop, providing more ROI to the business.

 Conclusion